ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 If the game is run as admin, this app also needs to be run as admin, otherwise Windows won't let them work together.

-## The House of the Dead 2 Remake sample config
+## The House of the Dead 2 Remake sample config (ViGEmBus not required)

 Download
 [Link](https://www.mediafire.com/file/ca3mrdhr4q8jl0g/Gear_VR_Controller.dll.config_the.house.of.the.dead.2.remake.zip/file)